 3. Provide Extension for identification, distribution, and importance of Brown Marmorated Stink Bug in western vineyards.

+Methods.
 Because BMSB may first be seen in small organic gardens and ornamental trees, we also began outreach or surveys of small organic farms (Napa and Sonoma counties) and Southeast Asian vegetable farms (Fresno County).
 In the north coast region, we have partnered with Master Gardener groups in Napa and Sonoma to gain access to home gardens in which we may find desirable host source plants.
 Additionally, contacts have been made, in partnership with the Napa Agricultural Commissioner, allowing us access to survey and sample small-diversified farms.
 No BMSB have yet to be found at these sites.

+Results.
 In Oregon, we presented results of earlier and work for this grant to growers in five locations, McMinnville, Oregon (63 attendees), Milton Freewater, Oregon, (30 attendees), Roseburg, Oregon, (50 attendees), Medford, Oregon, (48 attendees) and Rickreal Oregon (211 attendees).
 Several extension meetings were held in the San Joaquin Valley and coastal winegrape regions as represented by the sampled regions mentioned above.

-CONCLUSIONS
+Conclusions.
 In California’s north coast wine grape region, Lodi-Woodbridge wine grape region, and San Joaquin Valley (Fresno County), vineyards and small vegetable farms no BMSB were found.
 While this is only the initial study, BMSB have been found in the Lodi Woodbridge region in ornamental trees, but have yet to be found near the vineyards sampled.
 In Oregon, BMSB were found in increasing numbers from 2013-2015 in each of the seven vineyards sampled.
 There were increasing website reports from winegrape growers.
 There is increasing concern about the higher levels of BMSB populations in Oregon vineyards.
 Our feeding trials show elevated levels of feeding in clusters that were more exposed to sun during the experimental period.
 Adults resulted in higher levels of stylet sheaths compared to the other life stages exposed to clusters

+Publications produced and pending and presentations made

+No publications were produced to date.

+Extension talks.
+In Oregon, we presented results of earlier and work for this grant to growers in five locations, McMinnville, Oregon (63 attendees), Milton Freewater, Oregon, (30 attendees), Roseburg, Oregon, (50 attendees), Medford, Oregon, (48 attendees) and Rickreal Oregon (211 attendees).
+Several extension meetings were held in the San Joaquin Valley and coastal winegrape regions as represented by the sampled regions mentioned above.

+Research relevance statement

+The research needs to continue, as it appears as if BMSB is spreading in California vineyards.
+BMSB is now being found in increasing numbers and is becoming more widespread in many winegrape growing regions.
+The impact of BMSB in winegrapes needs additional characterization in order to minimize future risk.

+LAYPERSON SUMMARY of project accomplishments

+Brown Marmorated Stink Bug was found in large and increasing numbers in vineyards in Oregon.
+In California, it has been found in areas closely bordering vineyards, but BMSB has yet to be found in any California vineyards.
+It appears as if increased temperatures on vines results in increased feeding activity levels of BMSB.
+It appears as if adult life stages exposed to clusters result in elevated levels of feeding activity on clusters compared to immature life stages.

+Status of funds

+Initial administrative problems with subcontract funds have resulted in a delay in payment to UC scientists.
+These problems have been resolved.
+We foresee no problems or delays of funds disbursed from OSU to UC during 2016.
+Funds were used as allocated in the previous budget year.

+Summary and status of intellectual property

+Not applicable

-REFERENCES CITED
+Literature CITED